Oklahoma is home to 38 Federally Recognized Indian Tribes.

 The purpose of the partnership is to encourage effective, replicable ways to meet or exceed requirements of ICWA, working together to create solutions for longstanding ICWA practice challenges, including improvements in relationships, communication, training and cultural humility, measurement of current child welfare and court practice related to ICWA, and system improvements through state, regional, and local collaboration and demonstration projects.

-Projects within the ICWA Partnership Grant include:
+Projects within the ICWA Partnership Grant included:

 • Pottawatomie County Collaborative